Looobay/luxix/README.md

+TODO: Fix kPrint() to print 2 strings in a streak !
 How to build Luxix ?
 * Use `make` to run the Makefile and then it will open a qemu instance (SO PLEASE INSTALL QEMU !!)